 Discrete element models (Bassis, 2011; Åström et al., 2013; Crawford et al., 2021) are better able to cope with multiple interacting cracks, and with cracks of arbitrary geometry, but they are computationally expensive and therefore difficult to apply when exploring larger regions of parameter space.
-It is also unclear exactly how their results depend on the exact geometry and density of bonds, the latter being edges in the network of discrete masses connected by springs that is used to describe the ice mass in question.
-Nature provides no guide as to the bond network that should be most realistic (except possibly if the network is formulated at the scale of individual ice crystals, which is computationally impossible) More recently, phase-field models for fracture mechanics have been applied to crevasse formation (e.g. Clayton et al., 2022; Sondershaus et al., 2023), which reproduce the predictions of linear elastic fracture mechanics closely while also being able to handle phenomena such as crack splitting and viscoelastic relaxation of stresses (though, at present, seemingly only for small viscous strains).
-As with discrete elements, phase field models however are also computationally more expensive than classical linear elastic fracture mechanics approaches., requiring additional degrees of freedom to be solved for.
-Note that more general damage mechanics models (Duddu and Waisman, 2013b.a; Duddu et al., 2020; Jimeénez et al., 2017; Keller and Hutter, 2014; Mobasher et al., 2016) aim in a similar direction, but unlike phase field models are not ostensibly based on the energetics of creating new fracture surfaces, and introduces additional parameters that control not only a critical stress for damage production, but also the rate of damage production, which makes comparison with models based on fracture mechanics more difficult.
+More recently, phase-field models for fracture mechanics have been applied to crevasse formation (e.g. Clayton et al., 2022; Sondershaus et al., 2023), which reproduce the predictions of linear elastic fracture mechanics closely while also being able to handle phenomena such as crack splitting and viscoelastic relaxation of stresses (though, at present, seemingly only for small viscous strains).
+As with discrete elements, phase field models however are also computationally more expensive than classical linear elastic fracture mechanics approaches, requiring additional degrees of freedom to be solved for.
+Note that more general damage mechanics models (Duddu and Waisman, 2013b,a; Duddu et al., 2020; Jimeénez et al., 2017; Keller and Hutter, 2014; Mobasher et al., 2016) aim in a similar direction, but unlike phase field models are not ostensibly based on the energetics of creating new fracture surfaces, and introduces additional parameters that control not only a critical stress for damage production, but also the rate of damage production, which makes comparison with models based on fracture mechanics more difficult.